28 May 2018 Handing over the keys to the State? The challenges of church as legal entity Part 3 of 3

 One idea that might work for Reformed churches is using the general incorporation statute to incorporate only the governing body of each church, i.e., the consistory.
 The members of the consistory would be the corporation’s sole members and sole “directors”.
 (In fact, this is how the membership and board of directors of ARPA Canada is set up in our incorporation, called a “closely held corporation”.)
 In Reformed church polity, it is the consistory that makes the decisions, not the members.
 The documents that create the corporation could still make clear that the church exists to proclaim the gospel to the congregants and the public and that it is required to call an annual general meeting and may call other meetings.
 In such an arrangement, the directors would not be legally bound to heed the votes of the congregation on who should become a member of the consistory.
 Church membership, unlike consistory membership, would have no legal status.

-Our hope is that when we understand why incorporation undermines the authority of the church, more Reformed churches will reconsider whether incorporation is the route to go and explore legal alternatives.
-In this way, the independence of the church will be better protected from the state, and the gospel continually preached without interference.
+Our hope is that when we understand why incorporation could undermine the authority of the church, more Reformed churches will consider carefully whether incorporation is the route to go and explore legal alternatives with a view to preserving the church’s independence from the state, and the freedom to preach the gospel continually without interference.

 Disclaimer: This article is not legal advice.
 If you are considering how to set up a new church, or reviewing legal matters within an existing church, please speak to a lawyer.
 The authors of this article do not practice in the field of corporate law or trusts.
 This article is intended to help consistory and church members identify issues at the intersection of corporate law, trusts, and ecclesiology that should be discussed with experts in those fields (which we are not).
 In that spirit, we welcome constructive feedback and critique from those who are.